elucian/bee/syntax/composite.md

 27 |1B |ESC |\e    |Escape

 ```
-new s := "This is a Unlimited string";
+new s := "This is a Unicode string";
 put type(s); -- Print: U
 ```